oasisprotocol/playground/CONTRIBUTING.md

    page.
 5. Create a Pull Request and wait for a member of the Oasis engineering team to review it.
-6. Once the Pull Request is approved and merged, your dApp will be listed at https://playground.oasis.io.
+6. Once your Pull Request is approved and merged, your dApp will be listed at https://playground.oasis.io.

 [OSI-approved]: https://opensource.org/licenses/